cacay/G4ip/README.md

 ## Contact

-Email me at cacay@cmu.edu for any questions.
+Email me at coskuacay@gmail.com for any questions.